SanchitSharma10/Rasa_Chatbot/README.md

 For Headers just add "Content-Type" and its Value is "application/json"

 # Key Features
-Data Extraction and Analysis: Used Python scripts to extract customer lines from Zendesk transcripts.
+Data Extraction and Analysis:
+- Used Python scripts to extract customer lines from Zendesk transcripts.
 Analyzed the data using techniques like Topic Modeling and t-SNE clustering to uncover common issues and queries.
-Chatbot Development with Rasa: Built a Rasa chatbot capable of handling the most common customer queries.
+- Chatbot Development with Rasa: Built a Rasa chatbot capable of handling the most common customer queries.
 The bot was designed to provide quick, automated responses to customer queries.
+- Testing: Tested the bot's intents and entities to understand if it was accurately prediciting different types of intents and entitites using 80/20 split data with training and testing datasets have different stories and examples
-Dockerization: Containerized the chatbot application using Docker, facilitating easy deployment and scaling.
+- Dockerization: Containerized the chatbot application using Docker, facilitating easy deployment and scaling.
-Cloud Deployment: Deployed the dockerized chatbot on Okteto, demonstrating its adaptability and scalability in a cloud environment.
+- Cloud Deployment: Deployed the dockerized chatbot on Okteto, demonstrating its adaptability and scalability in a cloud environment.
+Tested the end point via Postman.
+- Integration with Zendesk: was able to poll for messages from closed chats and extract their message and time stamps with the plan provided.

 # How to Run
 ## Docker Container